Back-end Engineering Articles

 Opening a File using Different Modes in Ruby

 We have these 6 basic open modes.
-We've used "a+" to append data at the end of the File.
-And with the help of the character "\n" to do the breaking.
+We’ve used “a+” in the last example to append data at the end of the file and with the help of the character “\n” to do a breakline.

-As always, there are a lot of methods to use here with File class or IO class in ruby, and here you can find more details about them:
+As always there are a lot of methods to use here with File class or IO class in ruby, and here you can find more details about them:

 IO Class